Shakespeare in Love: References to Elizabethan literature

-Christopher Marlowe is presented in the film as the master playwright whom the characters consider the greatest English dramatist of that time – this is historically accurate, yet also humorous, since the film's audience knows what will eventually happen to Shakespeare's reputation.
-Marlowe gives Shakespeare a plot for his next play, "Romeo and Ethel the Pirate's Daughter" ("Romeo is Italian... always in and out of love... until he meets...
-Ethel.
-The daughter of his enemy!
-His best friend is killed in a duel by Ethel's brother or something.
-His name is Mercutio.")
-Marlowe's Doctor Faustus is quoted repeatedly: "Was this the face that launched a thousand ships/ And burned the topless towers of Ilium?"
+Christopher Marlowe is presented in the film as the master playwright whom the characters consider the greatest English dramatist of that time — this is historically accurate, yet also humorous, since the film's audience knows what will eventually happen to Shakespeare's reputation.
+Marlowe gives Shakespeare a plot for his next play, "Romeo and Ethel the Pirate's Daughter" Marlowe's Doctor Faustus is quoted repeatedly.
 A reference is also made to Marlowe's final, unfinished play The Massacre at Paris in a scene wherein Marlowe (Rupert Everett) seeks payment for the final act of the play from Richard Burbage (Martin Clunes).
 Burbage promises the payment the next day, so Marlowe refuses to part with the pages and departs for Deptford, where he is killed.
-The only surviving text of The Massacre at Paris is an undated octavo that is probably too short to represent the complete original play.
-It has been suggested that it is a memorial reconstruction by the actors who performed the work.

 The child John Webster (Joe Roberts), who plays with mice, is a reference to a leading figure in the next, Jacobean, generation of playwrights.
 His plays (The Duchess of Malfi, The White Devil) are known for their 'blood and gore', which is humorously referred to by the child saying that he enjoys Titus Andronicus, and also saying of Romeo and Juliet, when asked his opinion by the Queen, "I liked it when she stabbed herself."
 Likewise, the Thames waterman who ferries Shakespeare to the estate of Robert de Lesseps, and tries to get Shakespeare's opinion of his own writing, references John Taylor.

-When the clown Will Kempe (Patrick Barlow) says to Shakespeare that he would like to play in a drama, he is told that "they would laugh at Seneca if you played it", a reference to the Roman tragedian renowned for his sombre and bloody plot lines which were a major influence on the development of English tragedy.
-Will is shown signing a paper repeatedly, with many relatively illegible signatures visible.
-This is a reference to the fact that several versions of Shakespeare's signature exist, and in each one he spelled his name differently.